fleupold/where-is-my-money/README.md

 - Missing piece of infrastructure
 - WIMM to improve usability and help adoption
 - Paying attention to smaller amounts!
-- Problem magnifies with upgradable smart contracts and updates to graphical user interfaces (tracks balances of "outdated" contracts)
+- Problem magnifies with non upgradable smart contracts and updates to graphical user interfaces (as WIMM tracks balances of "outdated" contracts)

 ##  Add features
 - Notifications when amounts become newly claimable (change from illiquid to liquid)